Active-Active Geo-Distributed Redis (CRDB)

 CRDBs also provide disaster recovery and accelerated data read-access for geographically distributed users.

-Managing Conflict-free Replicated Databases (CRDBs)
+Considerations for Conflict-free Replicated Databases (CRDBs)

-Before configuring a CRDB, you will need:
+Before configuring a CRDB, you must:

 CRDB Current Limitations

 - RS is limited to five Participating Clusters or CRDB Instances per CRDB.

 - An existing database cannot modified to be a CRDB.
 To move existing data to a CRDB you must create a new CRDB and migrate your data.

 - CRDBs require FQDNs or mDNS (development only).
 Discovery Service is not supported with CRDBs.